Senior Associate Dean for Diversity, Equity and Inclusion

 919.843.5105

-At IAAR, she has led a number of programs that facilitate and raise the visibility of diverse approaches to scholarship on race.
-This past year, she has overseen the IAAR’s SLATE initiative — Student Learning to Advance Truth and Equity, an initiative to engage undergraduates in a critical understanding of race, racism and racial equity, especially as they concern African Americans.
+At IAAR, she led a number of programs that facilitated and raised the visibility of diverse approaches to scholarship and community engagement on race.
+For example, she founded and oversaw Student Learning to Advance Truth and Equity, an initiative to engage undergraduates in a critical understanding of race, racism and racial equity, especially as they concern African Americans.
+She also co-chaired Black Communities: A Conference for Collaboration.

-She has spearheaded and co-chaired the anthropology department’s concentration on Race, Difference and Power; was the senior faculty mentor for the Carolina Postdoctoral Program for Faculty Diversity; and served as a board member for the Latina/o studies minor, the Duke-UNC Consortium for Latin American and Caribbean Studies, the Center for the Study of the American South and the Stone Center for Black Culture and History.
-She has taught courses on gender and culture; race, ethnography and Black Communities; and Caribbean societies.
-Her research interests focus on the social dynamics of race and community, especially historic rural Black communities in the African diaspora.
+Slocum has spearheaded and previously co-chaired the anthropology department’s concentration on Race, Difference and Power; was the senior faculty mentor for the Carolina Postdoctoral Program for Faculty Diversity; and served as a board member for the Latina/o studies minor, the Duke-UNC Consortium for Latin American and Caribbean Studies, the Center for the Study of the American South and the Stone Center for Black Culture and History.
+She has taught courses on gender and culture; race, ethnography and Black communities; and Caribbean societies.
+Her research interests focus on the social dynamics of race and community, especially focusing on historic Black communities.
 Most recently, she is the author of Black Towns, Black Futures: The Enduring Allure of a Black Place in the American West.